SohaibAsif-5602/mini-java-compiler/README.md

 ```
 $ java -jar MiniJava.jar
 ```
-4. Enter your code (have a look at examples: https://github.com/BlackyDrum/mini-java-compiler/tree/main/examples)
+4. Enter your code (have a look at the `examples` directory).
+5. In a seperate line, enter the end-of-file character `CTRL+Z`.
-5. The compiler will generate a Java class file named `MiniJavaClassFile.class`.
+6. The compiler will generate a Java class file named `MiniJavaClassFile.class`.
 Run the compiled class file with the following command:
 ```
 $ java MiniJavaClassFile
 ```